lorenzoc01/remove-chrome-fullscreen-popup/README.md

-# Remove "Press Esc to Exit Fullscreen" popup – Chrome/Opera/OperaGX
+# Remove "Exit Fullscreen" popup in Chrome/Opera/OperaGX

 A simple [Windhawk](https://windhawk.net) mod to remove the annoying “TO EXIT FULLSCREEN PRESS ESC/F11” popup in Chrome, Opera and OperaGX.